African swine fever (ASF) has never been reported in Denmark.

 Carcasses are selected by laboratory staff on the basis of anamnesis, and relevant organ material is collected for the testing for ASF and CSF.
 If a sample tests positive, the result is immediately reported to the Danish Veterinary and Food Administration (DVFA) as a suspected case of ASF or CSF.

 On an annual basis, samples from approximately 240 carcasses of swine are tested for ASF and CSF under this program.
-In 2016, 287 carcasses were tested, in 2017, 265 carcasses were tested, and in 2018, 365 carcasses were tested; all tested free from ASF and CSF.
+In 2016, 287 carcasses were tested, and in 2017, 265 carcasses were tested; all tested free from ASF and CSF.

 Initiatives to prevent the introduction of African swine fever to Denmark